awconstable/incidentservice/README.md

 [![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/awconstable/incidentservice.svg)](https://libraries.io/github/awconstable/incidentservice)
 [![dockerhub](https://img.shields.io/docker/pulls/awconstable/incidentservice.svg)](https://cloud.docker.com/repository/docker/awconstable/incidentservice)

+## Limitations

+This application is a proof of concept, it is **not** production ready.
+A non-exhaustive list of known limitations:
+* No security whatsoever - anonymous users can easily delete or alter all data

 ### Run app as a Docker container

 *See https://github.com/docker-library/openjdk/issues/135 as to why spring.boot.mongodb.. env vars don't work*